 The default focus setting for any camera is always completely automatic.
 Your camera might call this setting something like “Automatic AutoFocus Point Selection.”
 This means that you have no control over what the camera focuses on.
 Consequently, it usually focuses on whatever is closest to your lens.

 You want to be able to tell your camera where to focus, right?
 I’ll show you how I make that change on my own camera below.
-But first, I want to help you decode your camera manual so that you can find the same setting on your camera.
+The process will be different for each camera model out there.
+So first, I want to help you decode your camera manual so that you can find the same setting on your camera.

 We all know that camera manuals aren’t written in plain English.
 You might think that the opposite of Automatic AutoFocus Point Selection is manual focus.
 You’d be wrong!
 If you change your camera to manual focus, you’ll have to focus the old fashioned way, twisting the focus ring on your lens for each photo you shoot.